mattebb/hda/volume_smear/README.md

 # Volume Smear

-Volume Smear works as a kind of directional blur for volumes (3D or 2D).
+Volume Smear is like a directional blur for volumes (3D or 2D).
 The blur direction can be supplied as a single vector, or with a custom vector volume field.
-For doing simple directional blurs along the X, Y, or Z axis, houdini's built in Volume Blur is much faster, but this is useful for more complex situations.
+For doing simple directional blurs along the X, Y, or Z axis, Houdini's built in Volume Blur is much faster, but this is useful for more complex situations.

 It's also possible to use custom filter kernels supplied as additional input vector volumes.
 This will weight the blur samples by the x axis of the volume, allowing you to have custom intensity falloffs or colour shifting.